 Supporters: Two Lions rampant guardant Gules armed and langued Azure.

 The Motto, Endure Fort, means endure bravely.

-A Banner of Lord Crawford's arms hangs in the Preston Aisle of St Giles' Cathedral, the High Kirk of Edinburgh.
+A Banner of the late Lord Crawford's arms hung in the Preston Aisle of St Giles' Cathedral, the High Kirk of Edinburgh.

 Our Chief does not have a Standard or a Pinsel.